Biscoff Cupcakes

 With a generous amount of brown sugar and cinnamon, these cupcakes are packed with Biscoff flavor.

-I also decided to fill them with a scoop of crunchy cookie butter and topped them a Biscoff swirled frosting.
+I also decided to fill them with a scoop of crunchy cookie butter and topped them with a Biscoff-swirled frosting.
 If you love Biscoff cookies, you will LOVE these cupcakes!

 Substitutions and Swaps – Biscoff Cupcakes